SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 [_Warning:_ US-centric, lefty political rant.
 If you're from outside the US and want to laugh at us&hellip; well, that's fair enough.
 We've earned it.]
 I mean&hellip; _really?_
-Do you seriously put up with politicians like this?
+Do Republicans seriously want to put up with politicians like this?
 For what _possible_ reason?
-Why would you even want to be in the same party as people who want this?
+Why would you even want to be in the same party as people like this?

 ## The 3 Stooges